giuseppemag/ballerina/guidelines.md

 export type ParentForeignMutationsExpected = Child1ForeignMutationsExpected & Child2ForeignMutationsExpected
 ```

+Unlike the type of `ParentForeignMutationsExposed`, which we progammaticaly define in order to be extensible, the type of `ParentForeignMutationsExpected` is a design choice.
+Here, we have defined it as the union of the children's foreign mutations expected even though only Child 2 expects a foreign mutation.
+We could have ommited `Child1ForeignMutationsExpected` and decided to add it later.

 Where we instantiate the domains, we need to provide the `ParentTemplate` with its foreign mutations expected.
 It might very well be that we do not have a perfect match between foreign mutations, so we create a little _adapter_ on the fly that converts the available domains and their foreign mutations exposed into the various methods of the foreign mutations expected:

 ```tsx